List of Black Sabbath and Heaven & Hell members: 1968–1985

 Black Sabbath formed in 1968, taking members from two other local bands – guitarist Tony Iommi and drummer Bill Ward from Mythology, and vocalist Ozzy Osbourne and bassist Geezer Butler from Rare Breed.
 Initially known as The Polka Tulk Blues Band, the group's name was changed in September 1968 to Earth, before they became Black Sabbath in August 1969 after being confused with another British act of the same name.
 After seven commercially and critically successful albums, Osbourne left abruptly in September 1977 to pursue a solo career.
 He was replaced by Dave Walker, although by the following January he had returned to the band.
-After one more album, Never Say Die!, Osbourne was fired on 27 April 1979, due to his reliance on alcohol and drugs, and his reluctance to work on a new album.
+After one more album, Never Say Die!, Osbourne was fired on 27 April 1979, due to his reliance on alcohol and other drugs, and his reluctance to work on a new album.

 Osbourne was replaced by former Rainbow vocalist Ronnie James Dio in June 1979.
-Butler chose to leave shortly after his arrival, with Geoff Nicholls taking his place in mid-July before Dio's former bandmate Craig Gruber joined and Nicholls moved to keyboards and guitar.
+Butler chose to leave shortly after his arrival, with Geoff Nicholls taking his place in mid-July before Dio's former bandmate Craig Gruber joined and Nicholls moved to keyboards and guitar, during this time Dio also played bass.
 Recording began with Gruber, but Butler returned in November and performed all bass parts on Heaven and Hell.
 Ward abruptly left partway through the album's promotional tour after a show on 19 August 1980, with Vinny Appice enlisted to take his place from 31 August.
 In November 1982, after disagreements over the mixing of Live Evil, Dio and Appice left Black Sabbath and formed Dio together.
 The following February, the band replaced Dio with former Deep Purple frontman Ian Gillan, and brought back original drummer Ward.

 After recording Born Again, Ward was forced to leave again in the summer of 1983 due to his continuing problems with alcohol abuse.
 He was replaced for the Born Again Tour by Electric Light Orchestra drummer Bev Bevan.
 Gillan departed after the tour.
 He was briefly replaced by former Steeler vocalist Ron Keel, although this was short-lived due to disagreements between the band and their new producer Spencer Proffer, which saw plans for a new album fall through.
+The planned album with Proffer and Keel included four songs written by the band Kick Axe, and the songs ended up recorded and released by W.A.S.P. and King Kobra.
 After Keel, a newly sober Ward returned to the band and they briefly worked with David "Donut" Donato on vocals.
 However, this also failed to result in a new album or tour dates, Butler left in response to the personnel changes, and the band remained inactive until the following year.
 Iommi subsequently began working on a planned solo album in early 1985.